a00908270/masterthesis/thesis.md

 ===========================================================================
 ```

-By examining the result file it can be noticed that the accuracy of the network was 96 percent.
+By examining the result file, it can be noticed that the accuracy of the network was 96 percent.
 All *Iris setosa* and *Iris versicolor* from the testset were recognized correctly, two *Iris virginica* were incorrectly recognized as *Iris versicolor*.

 <!--mnist?-->

-## Hosted trained network
+## Use Case 2

 TODO

 # Future Work

-The flexibility of the presented neural network stack opens up many opportunities for future work and integration into already existing frameworks and applications.
+The flexibility of the presented neural network stack opens up many opportunities for further work and integration into already existing frameworks and applications.
 This section points out a few ideas.

 ## ViNNSL Compatibility

-ViNNSL Compatibility is limited in the current prototype and could be fully implemented to be fully compatible with other systems.
+ViNNSL compatibility is limited in the current prototype and could be fully implemented to be fully compatible with other systems.
 See section TODO for current limitations.

 ## Integration in N2Sky

-*N2Sky* features a graphical editor to design the neural network structure and training of the model, as seen in Figure \ref{n2sky_eval}. *N2Sky* also uses the *ViNNSL* language to model neural networks and could enable to run the training process in the neural network stack by using the provided API.
+*N2Sky* features a graphical editor to design the neural network structure and training of the model, as seen in Figure \ref{n2sky_eval}. *N2Sky* also uses the *ViNNSL* language to model neural networks.
+It enables to run the training process in the neural network stack by using the provided API.

 ![N2Sky Neural network evaluation process \cite{n2sky-2} \label{n2sky_eval}](images/n2sky_eval.png){width=12cm}